jlevy/lft/lft.md

 If you find you agree with these arguments, you’ll see this suggests different areas of emphasis than is currently in many research labs and AI startups.
-It suggests areas where we could take inspiration from known patterns like linting to build more powerful tools for thought and collective problem-solving.
-At the end, I give a few ideas for areas to focus on.
+It suggests areas where we could take inspiration from known patterns like linting to build more powerful tools for thought and collective problem-solving.[^matuschak] At the end, I give a few ideas for areas to focus on.

 <div class="boxed-text">